 4. Personnel and Patients' Behaviour During Clearance Reactions

 The teacher administering the VCDB method must foresee the beginning of a reaction and provide a patient with appropriate recommendations.
-This is usually done after the VCDB technique has been learnt since the recovery sometimes is observed in a few hours after the exercise.
+This is usually done after the VCDB technique has been learned as the recovery sometimes is observed a few hours after the exercise.

 A patient ought to restrain from physical overstrain but make every effort to walk as much time as possible in the open air.
 Recommended is a reduced diet, but it does not concern liquids (mineral water is advisable).

-The pulmonary patients whose condition is satisfactory, especially the asthmatics, are recommended to take a steam bath, the sauna being preferred (nevertheless, the patient must not interrupt the use of the VCDB method).
+The pulmonary patient whose condition is satisfactory, especially the asthmatic, is recommended to take a steam bath, the sauna being preferred (nevertheless, the patient must not interrupt the use of the VCDB method).

-During the clearance reaction assistance should be provided to the organism.
-If vomiting, the patient should drink as much warm water as he can with sodium bicarbonate (1 g) and table salt (2 teaspoonful) dissolved in 1 litre and to induce vomiting.
-To eliminate constipation a cleansing enema (1-2 litres of warm water), hot shower (in a sitting position), hot-water bath (if a patient's circulatory system is satisfactory) etc. are recommended.
+During the clearance reaction, assistance should be provided to the organism.
+If vomiting, the patient should drink as much warm water as he can with sodium bicarbonate (1 g) and table salt (2 teaspoonfuls) dissolved in 1 liter and to induce vomiting.
+To eliminate constipation a cleansing enema (1-2 liters of warm water), hot shower (in a sitting position), hot-water bath (if a patient's circulatory system is satisfactory) etc. are recommended.

 After the clearance reaction the patient's condition will be improved or he will completely recover if the normalization of breathing will be confirmed by the control interval indices.